KS1 & KS2 - TT Rockstars

 At Penryn Primary Academy, we pride ourselves on offering a wide range of extra-curricular activities.
 It is our intention to provide children with the opportunity to explore different sports and activities with the hope of children finding a passion which will remain with them for life.

-We offered 21 different sporting clubs during 2019/2020 and more recently our children got the opportunity to play against other local schools in activities such as basketball, football and netball.
+We offered 21 different sporting clubs during 2019/2020 and many more since covid restrictions lifted!
+Recently our children had the opportunity to play against other local schools in activities such as basketball, football and netball.

 During recent terms we have added clubs such as art, crafts, story club and many more, our children have said love the range of extra-curricular activities on offer, including swimming, forest school, art, and sports clubs.
 They strongly believe that after-school clubs are an essential part of school life.